TheoBessel/SmartReco/README.md

 # SmartReco
 SmartReco is a CNN (Convolutionnal Neural Network) classificator library written in C++ lang.
-Is goal is to identify element in pictures.
+Its goal is to identify element in pictures.

 ## Code example :